BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 06/12/2020
 ---
 Yesterday's day was completely unproductive, but it's okay because I did everything during the week 😛.
 Yesterday afternoon I visited my cousin and later in the evening we went to a youth meeting and stayed there until very late (almost till 11pm).
 It was a well spent Saturday 🙂👍!

+07/12/2020
+---
+Yesterday's Sunday was one of the best days this year 👍🤗!
+I was at both services, at my aunt's birthday party and in the evening we had another meeting with the youth from the neighboring church!
+This time we sat almost until midnight 😲😆 - we talked on different topics and I think it was a good time 🙃.

+08/12/2020
+---
+It was a good Monday.
+I didn't have a pair to program today so I could make a calmer day 👍 and so I did 😆😆.
+The last days are very good for me and thank God for that! 🙂

+09/12/2020
+---
+Somehow yesterday I didn't feel that it was a good day...
+It wasn't bad, but I didn't do anything special, so I felt poorly 🤔.
+Yesterday I had a final conversation with another company and it will turn out whether or not I will change the client 🙄.

+10/12/2020
+---
+Yesterday's day was ok - it wasn't too good, but it wasn't bad either.
+Today I will be fasting.
+We will see how I will feel 😝.
+Although for me the most important thing in fasting is the intention with which I am going to fast 🙏.
+By the way, from the new year I intend to switch to Polish in these daily notes.

+11/12/2020
+---
+Yesterday, despite the fast, I had a great feeling and a lot of strength 😮🤗.
+Thank God for that 😇!
+Yesterday I also got a final job offer with details and I will probably accept it - now I'm just waiting for the contract draft 😏.
+Today I had a strange night...
+I woke up a lot and finally I got up over an hour before the alarm clock (which was at 5:30 in the morning).

+12/12/2020
+---
+We have a cool date today 😛.
+As for yesterday, thank God the day was well spent.
+Actually, not much was going on, but it was good as well.
+Last few weeks I've been making my whole weekly plan during the week and the weekend is free.
+And I like that!
+It does not mean that I spend Saturday doing nothing.
+On the contrary - thanks to the lack of obligation I feel that I am more creative 🙃!

+13/12/2020
+---
+It was good Saturday 👍👍!
+In the afternoon I ate a delicious dinner prepared by my mother 🤗 and spent the evening at my friend's.
+There were other friends, we had a nice time 🙃.